Online Learning Initiative: Strengthening the University of Wisconsin educational experience online

 - In just four months, the UW System Professional Development Grant Program supported a 108% per-campus average increase in the number of faculty and instructional academic staff trained in research-based pedagogy for online teaching and learning.
 Between June and September 2020, the UW System went from 3,435 of 11,451 (30%) of total faculty and instructional academic staff trained in online teaching and learning pedagogy, to 6,692 of 11,451 (58%).

 - The UW System Online Learning Certificate Program trained and credentialed an additional 222 faculty and instructional academic staff from all 13 UW System universities in online teaching and learning pedagogy.
-Hence, the total number of UW System faculty and instructional academic staff who have been trained in online teaching and learning increased to 6,914 of 11,451 (60%).
+The total number of UW System faculty and instructional academic staff trained in online teaching and learning increased to 6,914 of 11,451 (60%).

-- UW Extended Campus created not only open-source materials but also four asynchronous Journey to Online and Keep Coaching courses for faculty, instructional academic staff, and student support staff seeking to improve student success in online teaching and learning.
+- UW Extended Campus created not only open-source materials but also asynchronous courses for faculty, instructional academic staff, and student support staff seeking to improve student success in online teaching and learning.
 These resources have been accessed by 2,215 unique visitors, and 599 people have enrolled in these courses.

 - The UW System Student Technology Equity Program advanced student success by purchasing and distributing 379 WiFi-enabled laptop computers for at-risk students, beginning in fall 2021.